 A Guilty Secret: Rescuing and Regulating Others

-Some people grow up quietly carrying a guilt they can’t easily name — a tension that surfaces when they try to rest, say no, or stop managing how others feel.
-It’s not the guilt of doing something wrong…but the guilt of stopping something that once kept them safe.
+Some people grow up quietly carrying a guilt they can’t easily name — a tension that surfaces when they try to rest, or say no, or stop managing how others feel.
+It’s not the guilt of doing something wrong that feels tense…but the risk of stopping something that once kept them safe.
 An adaptation that has now become maladaptive.

 For many, this begins in childhood.
 When a parent is anxious, unpredictable, depressed, or easily upset, the child learns to adapt.
 They might become the helper — bringing tissues, making jokes, offering reassurance.
 Or the peacekeeper — keeping their voice down, staying out of the way, trying not to “cause trouble.”
 Some became the achiever, performing well to give their parent something to be proud of.
 Each adaptation carried the same unspoken hope, 'If I can make them feel better, maybe everything will be okay?’

-In those early years, the child’s nervous system links emotional safety to the parent’s stability.
+In those early years, the child’s nervous system links their emotional safety to the parent’s stability.
 If the parent seems calm, the world feels safe.
-If the parent is distressed, the child feels unsafe — and so steps in to fix it.
+If the parent is distressed, the child feels unsafe — so they step in to fix it.
 This pattern forms the foundation of a subtle but powerful belief: “If they’re not okay, it must be because I didn’t do enough.”

-That burden, or guilt, doesn’t vanish with age.
+However, the burden, or guilt, doesn’t vanish with age.
 It just changes shape.
-An adult who once soothed an overwhelmed parent might now find themselves carrying a maladaptive strategy:
+An adult who once soothed an overwhelmed parent might now find themselves:

 • Feeling guilty when someone else is upset, even if it’s unrelated to them.